Basic concepts of atmospheric chemistry

 - Explain the link between radiation and atmospheric chemistry, photolysis and absorption

 - Apply the thermodynamic concepts of enthalpy, Gibbs free energy and radiation to solve atmospheric chemistry problems (Graduate students)

 - Review the the sections on enthalpy and Gibbs free energy in the thermodynamics and the sections on absorption in the atmospheric radiation chapter.
 Be aware that this unit builds on knowing and understanding those concepts.

 - Watch this video on the material

-- Create an equation and constant sheet in the form we did this for earlier units.
-You should have developed a good grasp by now to recognize the key equations.
+- Create an equation and constant sheet.
 Hint: Among others, put the “recipe” formulas on your equation sheet.